AlejandroGRA/healtek_patient_monitoring/README.md

 3. Elasticsearch cluster and Kibana

-If the Elasticsearch cluster is up, Kibana will be accesible opening a web browser and going to http://localhost:5601
+If the Elasticsearch cluster is up, Kibana will be accesible by opening a web browser and going to http://localhost:5601
 ### Load NiFi template <a name="nifiTemplate"></a>
 This project includes a template for NiFi in order to make the necessary data extractions, transformations and loading.
 Follow the next steps in order to upload it to NiFi:
 1. From the Operate Palette, click the "Upload Template" button ([![icon-Upload-Template.png](https://i.postimg.cc/Cx9HmVMJ/icon-Upload-Template.png)](https://postimg.cc/CRHqxXqf)).
 This will display the Upload Template dialog.